tlietz/collaborlist/README.md

 ---

+## Why Elixir?

+Concurrent application, and Phoenix framework has LiveView to make real-time concurrent applications.

 ## Application Design

 A list that a user is working needs to display its name and potentially other metadata such as how many collaborators there are on a certain list.